What Rehabilitation Therapists should look for when choosing for a Home Health job. Plus FREE Printable interview questions!

 That said, there are many different types of health insurance plans, some that may be better for a family with chronic health conditions, for example, and others that may be better for an individual who rarely goes to the doctor.

-** Only you can decide what’s best for you and your family’s unique health and financial needs!
+** Only you can decide what’s best for you and your family’s unique health care and financial needs!

 Averages in Home Health?

-Just as in every other industry, they vary widely…
+Just as in every other industry, costs can vary widely…

 Some therapists we’ve spoken to pay less than $50/month to cover one person, have a $150 deductible and are covered at 100%.
 Other therapists pay over $500 a month for one person, have a $10,000 deductible and will still only be covered 80% :/